Barry Seal: Trial

 Widespread publicity and the general public outcry caused a delay of several months before Seal's murder trial began.
 It proved impossible to impanel sufficient jurors in Baton Rouge, so the venue was moved to Lake Charles.
 The trial began in April 1987.
 The most important witnesses were Max Mermelstein and Luis Carlos Uribe-Munera.

 Mermelstein, who had told the DEA of the murder contract after his arrest in 1985, testified that Ochoa, Escobar, and Cardona had asked him to take the contract and provided him with money and weapons to do the job.
 He had seen Cardona test-fire the murder weapon in Mermelstein's garage and bullets that matched the murder weapon were later extracted from the garage wall by FBI forensics.
 Mermelstein also knew the defendant Vélez.
 He testified that Vélez was present when he was given the contract and that Vélez later asked Mermelstein to turn the contract over to him.

 Uribe-Munera was a Colombian drug smuggler for the cartel.
 He testified that in January 1986, he was ordered by Jorge Ochoa to kill Seal.
-When he learned that he would probably be killed afterward, he refused.
-He was then shot 5 times by cartel gunmen, but survived and eventually sought asylum at the U.S. embassy in Bogota.
-He was brought to the U.S. where he agreed to plead guilty to conspiracy to import and distribute cocaine.
+When Uribe-Munera learned that he would probably be killed afterward, he refused.
+He was then shot five times by cartel gunmen, but survived and eventually sought asylum at the U.S. embassy in Bogota.
+Uribe-Munera was brought to the U.S., where he agreed to plead guilty to conspiracy to import and distribute cocaine.

 There was also extensive eyewitness and forensic evidence against Quintero-Cruz, Vélez, and Vásquez.
 A witness identified Vélez as the driver of the vehicle in the halfway house parking lot.
 Another eyewitness saw Quintero-Cruz outside the car, handing the MAC-10 to the car driver through the window after the murder.
 All three men's fingerprints were found in the vehicle.
 Vasquez was identified as the purchaser of the halfway house vehicle by the car agency salesman and paid for hotel rooms and rental cars using his name.
 All three were found guilty and sentenced to life without parole.

 In January 2023, Louisiana Governor John Bel Edwards denied Vásquez's request for clemency.